BrianValdiviesoDev/social-analyzer-api/README.md

 - [x] Refactor: separate platforms from social sources
 - [ ] Implements authorization with API Gateway
 - [ ] Create a queue of scrapes
-- [ ] Create another instance to scrapes for no block api
 - [ ] Add linkedin scraper
 - [ ] Add tiktok scraper
 - [ ] Add instagram scraper